py5coding/py5book/content/osx_users.md

 -   The [](/reference/sketch_run_sketch) method's `block` parameter is by necessity set to `False` when run through Jupyter Notebooks and set to `True` when run through a generic Python interpreter
--   Apple Silicon is a mystery and will probably remain a mystery until I can get my hands on one to test
+-   OpenGL renderers (P2D and P3D) do not work on Apple Silicon machines
 -   The py5bot Jupyter kernel and some py5 magics cannot use the OpenGL renderers
 -   The render helper tools cannot use the OpenGL renderers
 -   When using Jupyter notebooks, Sketches that use the default renderer will not